 ACCOMMODATION AND FOOD

-Full-board accommodation is provided, with two nights at Mirador de San Diego, one night at Hotel Armadores de Santander, Havana, two nights at Sol Cayo Coco resort, two nights at Finca La Belen Ranch and four nights in chalets at Playa de Larga, Zapata.
+Full-board accommodation is provided, with three nights at Mirador de San Diego, four nights in a casa particulare (Cuban guesthouse) at Playa Larga, Zapata, one night in the Iberostar Hotel in Trinidad, two nights at Sol Cayo Coco resort, and a final night at the Hotel Inglaterra in Havana.
 Accommodation is of a good/medium standard and all bedrooms have en suite bathrooms.
 Cuban hotels are perfectly clean and comfortable but we must make it clear that the services are not on a par with modern western standards.
-Lunch will normally be at the hotel or restaurant, but occasionally we may take a picnic.
-Cuban food is non-spicy and rather plain outside the cities, though mostly sustainable and organic.
+Cuban food is non-spicy and rather plain outside the cities, though mostly locally grown and organic.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader plus an English-speaking Cuban guide throughout, supplemented by bird specialists at the main sites, full-board accommodation (starting with dinner on 24th, ending with lunch on 5th), soft drinks at meal times, bottled water throughout, transport by coach, reserve entrance fees, and international flights.
+All birdwatching excursions with a Bird Holidays leader plus an English-speaking Cuban guide throughout, supplemented by bird specialists at the main sites, full-board accommodation (starting with dinner on 17th, ending with lunch on 28th), soft drinks at meal times, bottled water throughout, transport by coach, reserve entrance fees, and international flights.
 We also include your Cuban Tourist Card which functions as a visa.

 WHAT IS NOT INCLUDED